15 best VPN and proxy detection tools for fraud prevention in 2026

 - Detection depth.
 A basic flag only says anonymization may be present, not how strong the masking is.
 Against residential proxies, depth matters more than a binary verdict.

 - Context over classification.
-Many people use VPNs for security, remote work, or privacy.
+Most VPN use is ordinary: Security.org reported in 2025 that 32 percent of American adults use a VPN, largely for security, remote work, or privacy.
 The more useful tools show what kind of anonymization was found and whether the device, network, and prior activity line up.

 - Speed and ease of integration.
 A tool creates value only once it ships.
 Self-serve products (add a snippet or call the API, get signals in minutes) beat vendors that require sales cycles.